 Active participation in the class discussions is a factor in your grade.
 You are expected to attend these discussions unless you have a compelling reason not to do so.
 However, you will not be penalized for any excused absences (e.g., due to illnesses, religious observances, career fairs, job interviews, etc.) I plan to discuss the homework assignments in class the day after they are due, and thus I cannot accept late homeworks.
 In the event that an excused absence prevents you from submitting an assignment, your homework grade will be calculated on a pro-rated basis.
-Quizzes will be completed remotely, but during normal class hours.
 If you expect to miss a quiz, please contact me as soon as you realize this so we can make alternative arrangements.
 We may consider options to take the quiz at an alternate time or instead may adjust the grading allocation to place more emphasis on other quizzes, depending on the circumstances.